What Does Team Scoring Mean to Fantasy Football?

 One thing that continually blows my mind is just how little thought some put into what team or coach a player plays for.
 A few years ago, I wanted to find out just how much team scoring mattered to fantasy football?
 Can a player on a bad team be a fantasy superstar?
 And if so, what are his range of outcomes, and even more importantly, what’s most likely?

 It seems elementary to understand that the more points a team scores, the more fantasy points that will be available to that player, but many overlook this simple equation.
 How do I know that?
-Well, everyone drafted David Johnson as a top-five pick in 2018, and then in 2019 took Saquon Barkley as the No. 1 overall pick, as well as Le’Veon Bell with the No. 8 overall pick.
+Well, everyone drafted David Johnson as a top-five pick in 2018, then took Saquon Barkley as a top-two pick in both 2019 and 2020.
+Heck, people were drafting Le’Veon Bell at No. 8 overall when he signed with the Jets in 2019.

 It’s not to say you’re crazy for taking those players there, but understanding what team scoring means should help you decide between two players.
 This can apply to players you’re viewing as potential breakout candidates or those who should be considered as high-bust potential.

-The research behind this study goes through the last eight years of data on the top 36 running backs and wide receivers, top 24 quarterbacks, and top 12 tight ends, which gives us a rather large sample size of 288 running backs and wide receivers, 192 quarterbacks, and 96 tight ends.
+The research behind this study goes through the last nine years of data on the top 36 running backs and wide receivers, top 24 quarterbacks, and top 12 tight ends, which gives us a rather large sample size of 324 running backs and wide receivers, 216 quarterbacks, and 108 tight ends.
 This is based on a per-game basis, as injuries can severely impact fantasy outcomes at year’s end.
-I’ve also eliminated those who played in less than four games, as that small of sample size can skew the final results.
+I’ve also eliminated those who played in fewer than four games, as that small of sample size can skew the final results.
 Let’s go position-by-position, as the results were significant at certain positions.

 |RB Finish||# of Players||T-6 Off.||T-12 Off.||T-18 Off.||T-24 Off.||Bottom-10|

-This chart tells a story, and it’s that team-scoring matters a lot to running backs.
+This chart tells a story, and it’s that team scoring matters a ton to running backs.
 Let’s do the math here: There are 32 teams in the NFL.
-The top-12 teams make up just 37.5 percent of the league, yet somehow, 70.4 percent of top-six running backs have come from those teams.
-To simplify the information, a running back is twice as likely to finish as a top-six running back if he’s on a top-12 scoring offense.
+The top-12 teams make up just 37.5 percent of the league, yet somehow, 70.4 percent of top-six fantasy running backs come from those teams.
+To break this down simply, a running back is twice as likely to finish as a top-six running back if he plays for a top-12 scoring offense.

-The primary takeaway from running backs is that team-scoring absolutely matters, and it should factor into your drafting process.
+The primary takeaway from running backs is that team scoring absolutely matters, and it should factor into your drafting process.
 If you know a running back is extremely talented but on a horrible offense, you must understand that it’s very unlikely he finishes inside RB1 territory, and even more rare for him to finish top-six at his position.
-A 6.3 percent chance, to be clear.
+A 7.4 percent chance, to be clear.
 If you’re on the clock and are left deciding between two running backs, go with the one who has the better quarterback, as his offense is likely to score more points.
-This process helped us find Aaron Jones and Chris Carson last year.
-Players who are on projected top-scoring offenses this year that are being drafted outside of the first few rounds include: Clyde Edwards-Helaire/Damien Williams, Chris Carson, Todd Gurley, Mark Ingram/JK Dobbins, Jonathan Taylor, Raheem Mostert, and Ronald Jones/Ke’Shawn Vaughn.
+This process helped us find Aaron Jones, Chris Carson, and Jonathan Taylor the last few years.
+Players who are on projected top-scoring offenses this year that are being drafted outside of the first few rounds include: Clyde Edwards-Helaire, J.K.
+Dobbins, Ronald Jones/Leonard Fournette, Raheem Mostert/Trey Sermon, Chris Carson (again), and Zack Moss.

 |WR Finish||# of Players||T-6 Off.||T-12 Off.||T-18 Off.||T-24 Off.||Bottom-10|

 There’s a steep drop-off at the running back position once you get outside the elite territory, but it’s not as steep at wide receiver.
 If a receiver is on a top-12 scoring offense, they have a great chance to finish as a WR1, while those on bottom-10 scoring teams are facing an extremely uphill battle.
-All the way down to the top-24, there’s still 77.8 percent of them who come from top-18 scoring offenses (account for just 56 percent of the league).
+All the way down to the top-24, there’s still 75.4 percent of them who come from top-18 scoring offenses (account for just 56 percent of the league).
 Like running backs, you ideally get players attached to high-scoring offenses.
 If torn between two players in the same area, lean towards the one in the higher-scoring offense.
-Players who are on projected top-scoring offenses this year that are being drafted outside of the first few rounds include Marquise Brown, D.K.
-Metcalf/Tyler Lockett, T.Y.
-Hilton, Calvin Ridley, and Diontae Johnson.
+Last year, this article helped us identify D.K.
+Metcalf, Tyler Lockett, Calvin Ridley, and Diontae Johnson as values with WR1 upside.
+Players who are on projected top-scoring offenses this year that are being drafted outside of the top three rounds include: Chris Godwin/Antonio Brown, Amari Cooper/CeeDee Lamb, Odell Beckham Jr., Cooper Kupp, and Ja’Marr Chase/Tee Higgins.

 |TE Finish||# of Players||T-6 Off.||T-12 Off.||T-18 Off.||T-24 Off.||Bottom-10|